carbon-language/carbon-lang/docs/design/classes.md

 ## Struct types

 _Structural data classes_, or _struct types_, are convenient for defining
 [data classes](#data-classes) in an ad-hoc manner.
-Note that struct types are examples of _data class types_, but we expect later to support more ways to define data class types.
 They would commonly be used:

 -   as the return type of a function that returns multiple values and wants those values to have names so a [tuple](tuples.md) is inappropriate
 -   as a parameter to a function holding options with default values
 -   as an initializer for other `class` variables or values
 -   as a type parameter to a container

+Note that struct types are examples of _data class types_ and are still classes, but we expect later to support more ways to define data class types.
+Also note that there is no `struct` keyword, "struct" is just convenient shorthand terminology for a structural data class.

 **Future work:** We intend to support nominal [data classes](#data-classes) as well.